colorizenl/gradle-application-plugin/readme.md

   - Run `gradle xcodeGen` to generate a Xcode project for a hybrid iOS app.
   - Run `gradle generateStaticSite` to generate a website from Markdown templates.
   - Run `gradle generatePWA` to create a PWA version of the aforementioned website.
+  - Running `gradle allMac` will build all example applications that are supported on Mac, which is everything except the Windows MSI.
+  - Similarly, running `gradle allWindows` will build all example applications supported on Windows, which is everything except the Mac application bundle and iOS app.

 Note signing the Mac application requires environment variables for the signing identity.
 See the documentation section on the Mac-specific configurtion for details.